 General Overview

-A liquid-to-liquid heat exchanger achieves heat transfer using temperature difference between two liquids without direct contact of these liquids.
+A liquid-to-liquid heat exchanger transfers heat between two liquids using a temperature difference without direct contact between them.

-In a building, a heat exchanger of this type can be installed in condensate cooling, vent condensing, boiler blowdown, and waterside economizer (free cooling), and in refrigeration applications such as evaporators and condensers.
-Typical liquid-to-liquid heat exchangers are plate and frame heat exchangers and tube heat exchangers.
+In a building, this type of heat exchanger can be installed in condensate cooling, vent condensing, boiler blowdown, and waterside economizer (free cooling), and in refrigeration applications such as evaporators and condensers.
+Typical liquid-to-liquid heat exchangers are plate-and-frame heat exchangers and tube heat exchangers.

 Table 1 shows the plant and system configurations that may contain a liquid-to-liquid heat exchanger.